iterative/dvc.org/content/docs/tutorials/get-started/import-data.md

 </details>

-Suppose we want only a subset of files imported from a particular source to work on and need remaining files later on in the project.
-Meanwhile we also don't want dvc to track those files (as files as automatically by dvc when imported) so we can just add them to `.dvcignore`.
-See [.dvcignore](docs/user-guide/.dvcignore) for more details.
+Suppose we want only a subset of files from the imported files to work on and need remaining files later on in the project.
+Meanwhile we also don't want DVC to track those files (as files as automatically tracked by DVC when imported) so we can just list them under `.dvcignore`.<br> See [.dvcignore](docs/user-guide/.dvcignore) for more details.

 Since this is not an official part of this _Get Started_, bring everything back to normal with: